Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 Download Passport Renewal Form

-If necessary, download and print a blankForm DS-82 and then complete it offline.
-Use black ink to do this.
+If you choose to print the form then fill it out, be sure to use black ink to do this.
 It is important that you write legibly or it could lead to printing errors on your passport that would require you to apply for corrections.
 It could also delay your passport application.

 The form has a total of 6 pages.
 The first 4 pages contain instructions and important information about how to renew your passport.
 The last 2 pages are the ones you write on.
 It takes about 40 minutes to complete, but many applicants finish much faster.